Ghana–United States relations: History

+Independence and the Cold War

+Ghana committed themselves to remain neutral under the pressure of the Cold War ideology.
+Ghana remained committed in establishing their own foreign policy and standards first before aligning themselves with either of the two blocs.
+The historian Douglas Anglin writing in the year after Ghana gained independence highlights some of the reasons why Ghana chose to remain neutral.
+The main point being that Ghana wanted to remain open to collaborate with different nations.
+The U.S, however, saw Ghana as an opportunity to prevent Communism in Africa.
+As Ghana was the first independent African nation, the U.S believed it was instrumental to place their capitalist ideology in Ghana, and with Nkrumah being educated in the U.S, this was the best opportunity for them.
+America hoped that Ghana would ally themselves with the West, and this would trickle into the other African Nations once they became independent.
+The Eisenhower administration recognised the Soviet Union did not have influence yet, and rushed to influence the different African liberation interests.

+Tensions during the 1980s

 Relations between the United States and Ghana were particularly rocky in the early 1980s, apparently because of Ghana's relations with Libya.
 The PNDC government restored diplomatic relations with Libya shortly after coming to power.
 Libya came to the aid of Ghana soon afterward by providing much-needed economic assistance.
 Libya also has extensive financial holdings in Ghana.
 Jerry Rawlings supported Libya's position that two Libyans accused of bombing a Pan American Airlines flight over Lockerbie, Scotland, in 1988 should be tried in a neutral country rather than in Britain or the United States.

 Relations between the United States and Ghana were further strained by a series of diplomatic incidents in the mid-1980s.
 In July 1985, a distant relative of Rawlings, Michael Soussoudis, was arrested in the United States and charged with espionage.
 Despite Soussoudis's conviction, he was exchanged the following December for several known United States Central Intelligence Agency (CIA) agents in Accra, but not before diplomats had been expelled in both Accra and Washington.
 In March 1986, a Panamanian-registered ship carrying arms and a number of mercenaries and United States veterans of the Vietnam War was seized off the coast of Brazil.
 The PNDC charged that the arms and soldiers were destined for Ghana and that they had been financed by a Ghanaian dissident with links to the CIA.
 During their trial, several crew members admitted that the charges were substantially true.
 Although they were convicted and imprisoned, three subsequently escaped with what the PNDC alleged was CIA assistance.